If you wake up feeling exhausted, or if others have complained about your loud snoring, you may be suffering from obstructive sleep apnea (OSA).

 Chronic exhaustion and daytime sleepiness are two of the most common signs of sleep apnea.

 The strain on your body can also lead to irritability, forgetfulness, mood swings, and difficulty concentrating.

 Snoring is another significant sign of OSA, though not everyone who snores has sleep apnea.

 More Information About Sleep Apnea and Treatment

 With this condition, the soft tissues at the back of your throat periodically collapse and obstruct the flow of air when you sleep.
 Each time this happens, you will fully or partially wake up.
-Dr. Slaman integrates advanced technology to diagnose sleep apnea and determine how well the initial treatment is working.
+Dr. Slaman integrates advanced technology at our Albuquerque office to diagnose sleep apnea and determine how well the initial treatment is working.
 In most cases, custom-made oral appliances are the most convenient and effective way to treat the condition.